Ward Goodenough: Biography and major works

 Goodenough completed his Ph.D., entitled "A Grammar of Social Interaction" in 1949.
 It was later reworked and published as Property, Kin, and Community on Truk.
 Marshall and Caughey describe it as "the premier publication resulting from CIMA, one of the enduring classics of Pacific ethnography".
 From 1948 to 1949, Goodenough held a teaching position in Anthropology at the University of Wisconsin–Madison.
 He moved to the University of Pennsylvania in 1949, where he remained until his retirement in 1989.
 In 1951 conducted additional fieldwork in Kiribati, and in 1954 he organized a group of his graduate students on a collaborative ethnographic investigation of New Britain, in Papua New Guinea.
 This included anthropologists such as Ann Chowning and Charles Valentine and Edith Valentine.

 In the mid-fifties Goodenough earned a reputation as a key anthropological theorist.
 In papers like "Componential Analysis and the Study of Meaning" he pioneered a scientifically rigorous study of culture.
 But he was active on other fronts as well.
 His long volume Cooperation in Change: An Anthropological Approach to Community Development (1963) was an important contribution to applied anthropology, and he also completed a textbook entitled Culture, Language, and Society (1981).
 In 1968 he was invited to give the Lewis Henry Morgan lectures, one of the highest honors in American anthropology, which were later published as Description and Comparison in Cultural Anthropology.
 Throughout his career Goodenough continued to produce specialist ethnographic works on Micronesia, most notably a Trukese-English Dictionary (1990) and a monograph on pre-Christian religious traditions on Chuuk entitled Under Heaven's Brow (2002).

 As he matured Goodenough continued to gain in eminence and received additional honors and awards.
-He served as the President of the Society for Applied Anthropology in 1963, was the editor of American Anthropologist (the top journal in American anthropology) from 1966-1970, was elected member of the Anthropology section of the National Academy of Sciences in 1971, a member of the American Philosophical Society in 1973, a member of the American Academy of Arts and Sciences in 1975, and was also the President of the Institute on Religion in an Age of Science in 1987.
+He served as the President of the Society for Applied Anthropology in 1963, was the editor of American Anthropologist (the top journal in American anthropology) from 1966 to 1970, was elected member of the Anthropology section of the National Academy of Sciences in 1971, a member of the American Philosophical Society in 1973, a member of the American Academy of Arts and Sciences in 1975, and was also the President of the Institute on Religion in an Age of Science in 1987.
 He served as the department chair at Penn from 1976 to 1982.
-Goodenough has also held visiting positions at Cornell University, Swarthmore College, Bryn Mawr College, University of Hawaii, University of Wisconsin at Milwaukee, Yale University, Colorado College, the University of Rochester, and at St. Patrick’s College in Ireland.
+Goodenough has also held visiting positions at Cornell University, Swarthmore College, Bryn Mawr College, University of Hawaii, University of Wisconsin at Milwaukee, Yale University, Colorado College, the University of Rochester, and at St. Patrick's College in Ireland.